jellyrgb/jellyrgb/README.md

 ### About Me:
 - 👩‍💻 My name is Hyomin.
-- 🌱 I'm currently learning computer science.
+- 🌱 My major is computer science.
 - 🎮 I love to play hardcore games.
 - 💬 Pronouns: she, her